-Ugh.
 These are follicle mites that hide deep.
 By the time mange has become obvious there can be quite a few packed tightly into each hair follicle.
-The tight fit alone can cause problems, but they’ve also barricaded themselves behind oxidized layers of sebum, skin cells, and follicular debris that plugs the skin pores.
+The tight fit alone can cause problems, but they’re also living under layers of sebum, skin cells, and follicular debris that plugs the skin pores.
 Bacteria and yeast build-up causes inflammation and secondary infection.

 While chemical treatments can take up to a year, Mite Avenge often works in much less time.
 But with any method, it’s impossible to say how long the process will take.

 Symptoms of Die-Off effect:

-- Tingling or irritation from shampoo
+Tingling or irritation from shampoo